jefftranter/raspberrypi/gpio-board/README.md

 ## ASSEMBLY

+Refer to the pictures of an assembled board to aid in construction.
 All parts are through hole, making them easy to assemble.
 Note that the GPIO connector mounts on the bottom (non silk-screened) side of the board.

 The suggested order of installing and soldering is:
 - resistors